vibhanshu-mishra/discord-mcp-server/README.md

 ## Project overview

-Discord MCP Server connects an MCP client (such as Claude Desktop) to a Discord bot and turns your community's activity into **structured, auditable analytics** while never changing anything on Discord.
+Discord MCP Server connects an MCP client (such as Claude Desktop) to a Discord bot, turning your community's activity into **structured, auditable analytics** without changing anything on Discord.

 - **Read-only by default.** Write tools remain in the source but are hidden and blocked at runtime unless you explicitly opt out; the desktop extension never opts out.
 - **Private local SQLite analytics.** Messages, reactions, threads, and voice sessions are stored in a database on your own machine.
-- **Deterministic metrics.** Member engagement, per-user activity, staff response health, unanswered/unacknowledged candidates, training cadence, office-hour attendance, and weekly reports — all reproducible, no black box.
+- **Deterministic metrics.** Member engagement, per-user activity, staff response health, unanswered/unacknowledged candidates, training cadence, office-hour attendance, and weekly reports are all reproducible, no black box.
 - **Privacy-controlled qualitative analysis.** Lexical topic candidates, recurring-question groups, feedback signals, conversation context, and evidence packets.
-Message content output is **off by default**, and the server calls **no external AI provider** — your MCP client does any interpretation.
+Message content output is **off by default**, and the server calls **no external AI provider**, your MCP client does any interpretation.
 - **Operations CLI.** Diagnose (`doctor`), check the database, sync history, back up, export, and prune from the terminal, no MCP client required.
 - **Claude Desktop extension.** Package everything as a single `.mcpb` for one-click local installation (recommended for non-developers).